Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 At this moment, the integration is deleted.
 All your created references can't be used anymore.
 After removing, any GitLab commit with ``TULEAP-XXX`` in this repository will no more create Cross References.

+.. attention:: Known issues / limitation

+  * If you already have a project reference named ``gitlab_commit``:
+      * If you create a reference that references a GitLab commit, a link will be created to that commit
+      * Else your reference project behavior is used.
+  * GitLab provides two names for a repository:
+      * ``name_with_namespace`` is displayed in UI
+      * ``path_with_namespace`` is used to clone/checkout the repository
+      * Tuleap displays only ``path_with_namespace`` and references are created with it.
+  * 2 repositories with the same name and path from 2 different GitLab instances cannot be integrated in the same project.
+  * For the moment, the project name and namespace of your GitLab project must **not** contain "-" or ".".